Navy10021/KRLawGPT/README.md

 ```python
 $ python model/train.py --using_LLMs = True
 ```
-This step saves the best performance model in validation dataset and creates KRLawGPT.pt and KRLawGPT_state_dict.pt in that 'output' directory.
-Now you can generate legal text with KRLawGPT.

 #### STEP 3.
 Generate Legal Text

 Enter the short words or sentence you want to generate.
 When given even a small number of words, pre-trained KRLawGPT will write large volumes of relevant and sophisticated judges-like Korean legal text.
 ```python
 from model.generate_legal_text import *